RooVetGit/Roo-Code-Docs/docs/contributing.md

 -   **Find or Create an Issue**:
     -   Before starting any work, search [GitHub Issues](https://github.com/RooVetGit/Roo-Code/issues) to see if an issue for your intended contribution already exists.
     -   If it exists and is unassigned, comment on the issue to express your interest in taking it on.
 A maintainer will then assign it to you.
+    -   If no issue exists, create a new one using the appropriate template:
+        -   For bugs, use the "Bug Report" template.
-    -   If no issue exists, create a new one, detailing the bug or feature.
-For new features, await approval from a maintainer (especially @hannesrudolph) before proceeding.
+        -   For new features, use the "Detailed Feature Proposal" template.
+Await approval from a maintainer (especially @hannesrudolph) before proceeding with implementation.
+        -   **Note**: General ideas or preliminary discussions for features can start in [GitHub Discussions](https://github.com/RooVetGit/Roo-Code/discussions/categories/feature-requests).
+Once an idea is more concrete, a "Detailed Feature Proposal" issue should be created.
 -   **Claiming and Assignment**:
     -   Clearly state your intention to work on an issue by commenting on it.
     -   Wait for a maintainer to officially assign the issue to you in GitHub.
 This prevents multiple people from working on the same thing.